Sun Dried Tomato Pasta is a delicious Italian dish created with homemade marinara sauce, kalamata olives, cavatappi pasta, and sun dried tomatoes.

 My Italian friend, Jeanne, taught me how to make her special marinara sauce.
 The memory of cooking together in her kitchen will always be dear to me.
 She shared a couple of secrets which inspired me to make Sun Dried Tomato Pasta for you.

-Choose the Best Ingredients
+Choosing the Best Ingredients

 A good marinara sauce starts with the best tomatoes.
 San Marzano tomatoes are a product of Italy and known for their exceptional quality.
 There are many brands of San Marzano tomatoes and every Italian has their favorite.
 I’ve had good results using crushed tomatoes with puree (ad) by Cento.